aiven/devportal/docs/products/flink/howto/create-flink-applications.rst

     * Choose the version you wish to deploy.
 The default version for the first deployment is **Version: 1**.
     * Choose the savepoint from where you want to deploy.
 No savepoints are available for the first application deployment.
-    * Use the toggle for **Restart on failure** to enable or disable this option.
+    * Use the toggle for **Restart on failure** to enable or disable the option of automatically restarting a Flink job in case it fails.
-    * Enter the number of parallel instances you want to have for the task.
+    * Enter the number of `parallel instances <https://nightlies.apache.org/flink/flink-docs-master/docs/dev/datastream/execution/parallel/>`_ you want to have for the task.
 12. Click **Deploy without a savepoint** to deploy your application.
 13. The deployment status will show **Initializing: version 1** and then **Running: version 1**.